lbryio/lbry.com/README.md

 <h1 align="center">lbry.com</h1>

 <div align="center">
-  <strong>We came from the future to help you save the Internet</strong>
+  <strong>We came from the future to help you save the Internet from it's "censored" state.</strong>
 </div>

 <div align="center">